Skip to main content

 Download Data

-The calculation of biomass consists of four primary steps:
+Calculating biomass using this method consists of four primary steps:

-4. Applying a regression model to estiamte biomass from predictors
+4. Apply a Random Forest regression model to estimate biomass from the predictor variables

-In this tutorial we will use a watershed segmentation algorithm for delineating tree crowns (step 1) and and a Random Forest (RF) machine learning algorithm for relating the predictor variables to biomass (part 4).
-The predictor variables were selected following suggestions by Gleason et al. (2012) and biomass estimates were determined from DBH (diamter at breast height) measurements following relationships given in Jenkins et al. (2003).
+In this tutorial we use a Random Forest (RF) machine learning algorithm for relating the predictor variables to biomass (part 4).
+The predictor variables were selected following suggestions by Gleason et al. (2012) and biomass estimates were determined from the stem diameter measurements (diameter at breast height, or DBH) from NEON's vegetation structure data product, following relationships given in Jenkins et al. (2003).

 Get Started